-Welcome to Dr. Antonio Ugues, Jr., the new Director of the Center for the Study of Democracy.
-Dr. Ugues, an associate professor in political science at St. Mary’s College of Maryland, assumed his new duties on July 1, 2019.
-Todd Eberly, associate professor of political science and public policy, had been serving in an interim capacity since July 2018.
+Dr. Ugues, the new Director of the Center for the Study of Democracy and associate professor in political science at St. Mary’s College of Maryland, assumed his new duties on July 1, 2019.

 Dr. Ugues teaches courses in comparative politics, democracy and elections, and the politics of Latin America at St. Mary’s College.
 He received his PhD in political science from the University of California at Riverside.
 His research interests include democracy, electoral systems, and electoral integrity in Latin America.
 His work has appeared in several academic venues including: Electoral Studies; Journal of Politics in Latin America; Latin American Politics and Society; Journal of Elections, Public Opinion, and Parties; Journal of Legislative Studies; and Democracy and Security.
 His current research agenda explores attitudes towards democracy and electoral integrity in contemporary Mexican and U.S. politics.